Navigating Gigapixel Pathology Images with Large Multimodal Models: Experiments

-To assess the quality of reasoning, a board-certified pathologist reviewed 28 randomly sampled reasoning traces from GPT-5 GIANT, shown either cancer or benign tissue (Figure~\ref{fig:pathologist_ratings}).
-For each slide, the model was shown the WSI without predefined answer options and prompted to answer two free-response questions: (1) ``What is the tissue type?'' and (2) ``What is the diagnosis?''
-The model was further instructed to identify five regions of interest examined during navigation and to describe each region’s relevance to the diagnosis.

-The reviewer evaluated each reasoning trace along three dimensions: (1) whether the model’s decision to zoom into a region was appropriate, (2) whether its visual description of that region was accurate, and (3) whether the stated relationship between that region and the final diagnosis was clinically coherent.
-GIANT’s zoom choices were judged appropriate in 62.9\% of cases, intermediate-level observations correct in 46.4\%, and final diagnostic rationales coherent in 38.6\%.

-The pathologist noted that the model frequently selected diagnostically relevant regions but failed in diagnostic synthesis.
-Common failure modes included premature diagnostic anchoring, where the model fixated on an initial hypothesis and reinterpreted contradictory findings to fit it rather than revising the diagnosis.
+To understand areas for future improvement, a board-certified pathologist reviewed 28 GIANT reasoning traces on open-ended cancer diagnosis, more challenging than the multi-class TCGA task evaluated here.
+Failure modes included premature diagnostic anchoring, where the model fixated on an initial hypothesis and reinterpreted contradictory findings to fit it rather than revising the diagnosis.
 The reviewer also noted recurrent hallucinations of adnexal structures, a tendency to overcall skin-related malignancies, and frequent mislabeling of benign tissue edges as “margins,” which are clinically distinct.
+Further analysis and examples of reasoning traces are provided in the Supplementary Materials.